Skip to content

 Aspect Typical Pattern in Studies What to Discuss With Your Practitioner

-Berberine, Gut Health and Constipation: What’s the Connection?
+Berberine, Gut Health and the Microbiome

 Because berberine influences gut bacteria and motility, it can interact with existing digestive patterns—for better or worse.
 Some people notice improvements in bloating and stool regularity, while others feel more sensitive to dose changes.